 While road tripping is one of our favorite ways to travel, we’re not big fans of the crowds that are often encountered on fall leaf peeping drives.
 What fun is bumper-to-bumper traffic, riding around a popular viewpoint looking for a parking space, or standing tiptoe with a camera held high over a crowd of visitors as you try to capture the colorful scene?

-Know where to go on fall road trips
+Know where to go: finding the best fall road trips in the U.S.

 But the fact is that there are fall foliage destinations located throughout the U.S., even Florida.
 Here are our favorite sites for finding them: